Ino and Melicertes at The Palace of Versailles, France

 myminifactory

-This marble sculpture depicting Ino and her son Melicertes was carved between 1686-1691 by french sculptor Pierre Granier.
-In Greek mythology, Melicertes is the son of the Boeotian prince Athamas and Ino, daughter of Cadmus.
-Ino, pursued by her husband, who had been driven mad by Hera because Ino had brought up the infant Dionysus, threw herself and Melicertes into the sea from a high rock between Megara and Corinth, Both were changed into marine deities: Ino as Leucothea, noted by Homer, Melicertes as Palaemon.
-The body of the latter was carried by a dolphin to the Isthmus of Corinth and deposited under a pine tree.
-Here it was found by his uncle Sisyphus, who had it removed to Corinth, and by command of the Nereids instituted the Isthmian Games and sacrifices in his honour.
+This marble sculpture featuring Ino and her son Melicertes was created between 1686-1691 by French sculptor Pierre Granier.
+According to Greek mythology, Melicertes is the son of Boeotian prince Athamas and Ino, daughter of Cadmus.
+Ino fled from her husband, who had been driven mad by Hera because Ino had taken care of the infant Dionysus, and she threw herself and Melicertes into the sea from a high rock between Megara and Corinth.
+Both were transformed into marine deities: Ino as Leucothea, noted by Homer, and Melicertes as Palaemon.
+The body of Palaemon was carried by a dolphin to the Isthmus of Corinth and deposited under a pine tree.
+His uncle Sisyphus discovered it there and had it moved to Corinth.
+By order of the Nereids, he established the Isthmian Games and sacrifices in honor of Palaemon.
 This object is part of "Scan The World".
-Scan the World is a non-profit initiative introduced by MyMiniFactory, through which we are creating a digital archive of fully 3D printable sculptures, artworks and landmarks from across the globe for the public to access for free.
-Scan the World is an open source, community effort, if you have interesting items around you and would like to contribute, email stw@myminifactory.com to find out how you can help.
+Scan the World is a non-profit initiative launched by MyMiniFactory, which aims to create a digital archive of fully 3D printable sculptures, artworks, and landmarks from around the globe for public access at no cost.
+Scan the World is an open-source community effort.
+If you have interesting items nearby and would like to contribute, email stw@myminifactory.com to find out how you can help.

 With this file you will be able to print Ino and Melicertes at The Palace of Versailles, France with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Ino and Melicertes at The Palace of Versailles, France.